Overcontrol1/SoloLevellingFixes/README.md

 Memory allocation is slow, and allocating that much memory for no gain is just... pointless.
 I don't know how much it is with this mod, but it's nowhere even in that ballpark.
 And I'm not bothered to check properly.

-I haven't actually tested, but this mod shouldn't cause any issues.
+I haven't actually tested, but this mod shouldn't cause many issues.
 It's pretty much free.

 ## Compatibility